gaabdul/Now-And-Later/README.md

 3. **Reorder**: Arrange tasks within quadrants by dragging or using keyboard controls
 4. **Work on Tasks**: Focus on Q1 (Urgent & Important) tasks first
 5. **Complete Tasks**: Click the ✓ button when a task is finished
+6. **Delete Unnecessary**: Use the 🗑️ button to permanently remove tasks that are no longer relevant
-6. **Review Archive**: Check completed tasks in the archive view
+7. **Review Archive**: Check completed tasks in the archive view
-7. **Restore if Needed**: Move tasks back to quadrants if they need to be reopened
+8. **Restore if Needed**: Move tasks back to quadrants if they need to be reopened
-8. **Clean Up**: Permanently delete tasks that are no longer relevant
+9. **Clean Up**: Permanently delete tasks from archive that are no longer needed

 ## Accessibility